Government must speed up decarbonisation, analysts say

 In a report published on Thursday, the CCC said that an energy system dominated by renewables is achievable by 2035, but the Government needs to remove regulatory and planning barriers to allow investors to take advantage.

-One renewable energy boss said businesses, investors and consumers are “raring to go” on becoming net zero.
+One boss in renewable energy said businesses, investors and consumers are “raring to go” on becoming net zero.

 Nigel Pocklington, chief executive of Good Energy, said: “The only obstacle to a decarbonised power system is a disinterested Government which has consistently failed to recognise the urgency of the climate crisis and dragged its feet on implementing the right policy to unleash a renewable revolution in Britain.